Alokkumar-8467/Docker/README.md

 ### Structure of Dockerfile
 Docker file start from a parent image or **base image** It's a Docker image that your image is based on.
+**You choose the base image, depending on which tools you need to have available**